samuelforrest/samuelforrest.me/README.md

 ##  Features

-- **Modern Design:** Clean, responsive UI with dark/light theme support.
+- **Modern Design:** Clean, responsive UI with dark/light theme support, thanks to TailwindCSS.
 - **Animations:** Smooth transitions powered by Framer Motion.
 - **Responsive:** Mobile-first design for all devices.
 - **Performance:** Optimized for speed and SEO — all images use `.webp`, reducing load time by 60%.
 Largest contentful paint takes only 0.4s, score of 99 on PageSpeed Insights